 - Do not allow users to log in with administrator access.
 Most users only require a handful of applications that require elevated rights to perform their job duties.
 PowerBroker for Windows can easily create policy that allows these apps to run as expected without giving the user those rights.
 Without these rights, attackers cannot load malware, move laterally, and infect the system.

 - Know who in your organization has access to privileged credentials.
 Understanding which users have access to these credentials and under what conditions is a fundamental component in preventing breaches.
 PowerBroker Password Safe addresses this need by controlling access to accounts and systems within your network and identifying misuse.
 You can start by performing a quick discovery scan to find and profile all user and local accounts.

 - Use effective application control: Controlling which applications are even allowed to execute should be a critical priority in your security model.
 PowerBroker for Windows includes Application Control as part of its core functionality.
-Beyond whitelisting and blacklisting, PowerBroker includes vulnerability insights into the application targeted for elevation before granting privileges.
+Beyond allow listing and block listing, PowerBroker includes vulnerability insights into the application targeted for elevation before granting privileges.